 Theirs is not the first RadioShack franchise to sell appliances, he noted, although GE confirmed that the Little Falls store is the first to carry theirs.
 [RadioShack was preparing a statement on franchisee appliances at press time.]

-The appliance section replaces home theater and car audio areas, whose products have shrunk in size and margin over the last few years, Andres said.
-The father-and-son team had been casting about for a more efficient use of their floor space, and was exposed to the benefits of white goods through their membership in the Nationwide Marketing Group, the $14 billion appliance, CE and furniture organization for independent dealers.
+The appliance area replaces home-theater and car audio sections, which had been shrinking in size and margin over the last few years, Steve said.
+He and his father had been casting about for a more efficient use of their floor space, and were exposed to the benefits of white goods through their membership in the Nationwide Marketing Group, the $14 billion appliance, CE and furniture organization for independent dealers.

 The Andres opted for an exclusive, single-vendor program due to their limited footprint and local community needs, and narrowed their choice to GE and Frigidaire.
 They met with both manufacturers at Nationwide’s recent PrimeTime! convention in February, and pulled the trigger with GE in March.

 Within three weeks the Little Falls RadioShack became a GE Showcase Dealer, a special designation that comes with promotional and advertising backing, display and consumer financing, and other vendor support.

 The final stages came in quick succession, with the floor-setting on April 10, the first delivery on April 12 and training on April 15.
 Now it’s just a matter of time before the Andres learn whether their white-goods gamble paid off, and if RadioShack corporate takes notice.